-Search engine marketing is a digital marketing strategy used to increase a website’s visibility on search engine results pages (SERPs).
+Search engine marketing (SEM) is a marketing strategy used to increase a website’s visibility on search engine results pages (SERPs).
 It is one of the most effective ways to expand your business in an increasingly competitive marketplace.

 After all, how do you stand out among one billion websites online?

 Search engine marketing intersects with SEO, as it includes strategies like rewriting the content of a website and its architecture to achieve higher rankings.
-However, it generally refers to pay-per-click marketing, where advertisers only pay for impressions that result in visitors, making it an efficient way for a company to spend its marketing budget.
+However, it generally refers to PPC marketing, where advertisers only pay for impressions that result in visitors, making it an efficient way for a company to spend its marketing budget.

-Since consumers use search queries with the intent of finding information of a commercial nature, they are already in the right state of mind to make a purchase.
+Since consumers use queries with the search intent of finding information of a commercial nature, they are already in the right state of mind to make a purchase.
 PPC is more profitable in the short term compared to other advertising platforms like social media, where users aren’t explicitly searching for something,